Max Frisch: Second marriage and living in other countries

-In 1972, after returning from the US, the couple took a second apartment in the Friedenau quarter of West Berlin, and this soon became the place where they spent most of their time.
+In 1972, after returning from the US, the couple took a second apartment in the Friedenau quarter of West Berlin and this soon became the place where they spent most of their time.
 During the period 1973–79 Frisch was able to participate increasingly in the intellectual life of the place.
-Living away from his homeland intensified his negative attitude to Switzerland, which had already been apparent in "William Tell for Schools" (Wilhelm Tell für die Schule) (1970) and which reappears in his Little service book (Dienstbüchlein) (1974), in which he reflects on his time in the Swiss army some 30 years earlier.
-More negativity about Switzerland was on show in January 1974 when he delivered a speech titled "Switzerland as a homeland?"
+Living away from his homeland intensified his negative attitude to Switzerland, which had already been apparent in William Tell for Schools (Wilhelm Tell für die Schule) (1970) and which reappears in his Little service book (Dienstbüchlein) (1974), in which he reflects on his time in the Swiss army some 30 years earlier.
+More negativity about Switzerland was on show in January 1974 when he delivered a speech entitled "Switzerland as a homeland?"
 (Die Schweiz als Heimat?), when accepting the 1973 Grand Schiller Prize from the Swiss Schiller Foundation.
 Although he nurtured no political ambitions on his own account, Frisch became increasingly attracted to the ideas of social democratic politics.
-He also became friendly with Helmut Schmidt who had recently succeeded the Berlin–born Willy Brandt as Chancellor of Germany and was already becoming something of a respected elder statesman for the country's moderate left (and, as a former Defence Minister, a target of opprobrium for some on the SPD's immoderate left).
+He also became friendly with Helmut Schmidt, who had recently succeeded the Berlin–born Willy Brandt as Chancellor of Germany and was already becoming something of a respected elder statesman for the country's moderate left (and, as a former Defence Minister, a target of opprobrium for some on the SPD's immoderate left).
 In October 1975, slightly improbably, the Swiss dramatist Frisch accompanied Chancellor Schmidt on what for them both was their first visit to China, as part of an official West German delegation.
 Two years later, in 1977, Frisch found himself accepting an invitation to give a speech at an SPD Party Conference.

-In April 1974, while on a book tour in the US, Frisch launched into an affair with an American called Alice Locke-Carey who was 32 years his junior.
+In April 1974, while on a book tour in the US, Frisch launched into an affair with an American called Alice Locke-Carey, who was 32 years his junior.
 This happened in the village of Montauk on Long Island, and Montauk was the title the author gave to an autobiographical novel that appeared in 1975.
 The book centred on his love life, including both his own marriage with Marianne Oellers-Frisch and an affair that she had been having with the American writer Donald Barthelme.
-There followed a very public dispute between Frisch and his wife over where to draw the line between private and public life, and the two became increasingly estranged, divorcing in 1979.
+There followed a very public dispute between Frisch and his wife over where to draw the line between private and public life and the two became increasingly estranged, divorcing in 1979.